Nirad C. Chaudhuri: Major works

 It is sometimes stated that 'Chaudhuri was hounded out of government service, deprived of his pension, blacklisted as a writer in India and forced to live a life of penury'.
-However, as Sociologist Edward Shils, who helped Chaudhuri immigrate to the UK, stated in his article 'Citizen of the World' (American Scholar, 1988), Chaudhuri retired at the compulsory age of 55 but was not eligible for a pension because he had not completed sufficient years of service.
-It is also stated that-'Furthermore, he had to give up his job as a political commentator in All India Radio as the Government of India promulgated a law that prohibited employees from publishing memoirs.'
+However, as sociologist Edward Shils, who helped Chaudhuri immigrate to the UK, stated in his article 'Citizen of the World' (American Scholar, 1988), Chaudhuri retired at the compulsory age of 55 but was not eligible for a pension because he had not completed sufficient years of service.
+It is also stated that - 'Furthermore, he had to give up his job as a political commentator on All India Radio as the Government of India promulgated a law that prohibited employees from publishing memoirs.'
 This is not the case.
 There was a pre-existing rule that employees must get clearance before publishing anything.
 Chadhuri was refused an extension of service.
-He was not asked to prepare any more talks on a free-lance basis because of severe criticism directed at him by senior figures- like Krishna Menon.
+He was not asked to prepare any more talks on a free-lance basis because of severe criticism directed at him by senior figures - like Krishna Menon.
 However, he did publish in non-Government magazines.

 Chaudhuri argued that his critics were not careful-enough readers; "the dedication was really a condemnation of the British rulers for not treating us as equals", he wrote in a 1997 special edition of Granta.
 Typically, to demonstrate his perceptions he drew on a parallel with Ancient Rome.
 The book's dedication, Chaudhuri observed, "was an imitation of what Cicero said about the conduct of Verres, a Roman proconsul of Sicily who oppressed Sicilian Roman citizens, who in their desperation cried out: "Civis romanus sum".

 At the age of 57, in 1955 for the first time Chaudhuri went abroad.
 After coming back he wrote A Passage to England (1959).
 In this book he talked about his visit of five weeks to England, and more briefly about his two weeks in Paris and one week in Rome.
 During this time away from his home in Delhi, he visited museums, galleries, cathedrals, country houses, and attended plays and concerts.
 Chaudhuri reflects on his experiences from the perspective of a man who had grown up in the British Empire and was now the citizen of an independent India.

 His later works include personal essays, biographies and historical studies.